Your browser is not optimized for viewing this website.

 with Phil Wormuth, RSU 24 Adult Education

-What's your favorite reading?
+What's your favorite style of writing?
 In class, you'll explore a verity of genres (styles): Action and adventure, allegory, articles, autobiography, biography, drama, diary/memoir, fiction, horror, letters, non-fiction, poetry, satire, science-fiction, speeches...

-When completing this course, participants can earn one high school level English credit.
+Participants can earn one high school level English credit by completing this course successfully.

 Please call us for more information or to register for this class: 207-422-4794.